Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Implications Discussion

 \subsection{Limitations}

-\new{ Our work contributes a new, deeper understand of members of online social communities' values for such communities.
-However, it is not possible to definitively answer every possible question on this important topic in a single study, and as such, we leave some community values research to future work. }
+While we made intentional efforts to recruit participants from a diverse set of backgrounds by using multiple recruiting methods, it is possible that selection effects impacted who responded to our survey, which may have resulted in a taxonomy that is not truly representative of all community members.
+Furthermore, we do not include participants younger than the age of 18.
+Lastly, while our taxonomy derived from responses relating to a large set of 627 diverse communities, we only have responses from a small fraction of each community's membership.
+These facts, along with our (in absolute terms) low click-through rate of 0.227\%, are indicative of a fundamental reality for researchers of online communities: it is very difficult to effectively poll an online community.
+Additional research is needed to improve polling methods, \eg by reducing friction in online surveys. \new{Improved methods could strengthen} results' representativeness and susceptibility to bias from sources such as poorly defined community membership.

-\new{ While we made every effort to recruit participants from a diverse set of backgrounds by using multiple recruiting methods, it is possible that selection effects impacted who responded to our survey, which may have resulted in a taxonomy that is not truly representative of all community members.
-We believe the validity of our taxonomy is demonstrated both by the overlap in responses between questions asked in a subreddit-specific and abstract context (\sect\ref{sec:validation}) as well as the correspondence between the values we find and those identified by sociologists and psychiatrists in the context of interpersonal interactions (\sect\ref{sec:existing_comparison}).
-Making `truly representative' samples of online communities' membership is especially difficult given that such membership is often not well-defined, yet this is an important topic for future work. }
+We believe the validity of our taxonomy is demonstrated both by the large (1,180 idea unit) validation set used to demonstrate saturation (\sect\ref{sec:categorization}), the high inter-rater reliability (Fleiss kappa = 0.874) of the codebook, as well as the correspondence between the values \new{reported by our participants} and those identified by sociologists and psychiatrists in the context of interpersonal interactions (\sect\ref{sec:existing_comparison}).
+Making `truly representative' samples of online communities' membership is especially difficult given that such membership is often not well-defined, yet this is an important \new{area} for future work.

+Our participants were asked about their experiences on a single social platform, reddit.
+While reddit is large, popular, and contains many thousands of communities covering diverse \new{subjects}~\cite{medvedev_anatomy_2019}, reddit has important differences from other platforms.
+Unlike reddit, platforms such as Twitter and Facebook lacks explicit communities with well-defined membership. reddit has a stronger focus on link-sharing than other platforms, in part due to technical differences and in part due to history and the culture on the platform. reddit is also almost entirely public, unlike private communities on Slack, Discord and some Facebook Groups.

+Reviews of research conducted using reddit data have found that the generalizability of results from reddit to other contexts are promising, with certain caveats, and this is an important area for additional research~\cite{proferes_2021_studying_reddit}.
+However, we believe that the size and prominence of reddit means that our work still has an important impact, regardless of generalizability.